-The topic of mirrorless photography seems to be everywhere these days, and it certainly stirs up controversy in it’s wake, with photographers seeming to pick one “side” or the other.
-Many of you know that I am a Fuji X-Photographer and that I love my mirrorless cameras.
-You may even remember a while ago when I wrote about my experiences with mirrorless photography and how it’s inspired me, my perspective and my artistic vision.
+The topic of mirrorless photography seems to be everywhere these days, and it certainly stirs up controversy in its wake, with photographers seeming to pick one “side” or the other.

-Photographers in specific aren’t a stranger to change, and as such, we are familiar to resisting change.
+Photographers in specific aren’t a stranger to change, and as such, we are familiar with resisting change.

 - In the 1930’s when the Brownie became the “consumer’s camera”, photographers worried and stressed that it would commoditize photography.
 It didn’t.